-The ovaries are NOT removed during the surgical procedure.
-This is also known as a “partial” hysterectomy, and will NOT lead to any of the hormonal symptoms noted above.
+In many cases, the ovaries are NOT removed during the surgical procedure.
+Retaining the ovaries is also known as a “partial” hysterectomy, and will NOT lead to any of the hormonal symptoms noted above.

 - Removal of the uterus ONLY will alleviate many of the symptoms associated with fibroids, and prevent the fibroids from coming back, thereby avoiding additional surgery for recurrent fibroids.

-- Hysterectomy also does not increase the risk of prolapse, or result in decreased lubrication with intercourse.
+- Laparoscopic hysterectomy with DualPortGYN also does not increase the risk of prolapse, or result in decreased lubrication with intercourse.

 IMPORTANT INFORMATION ON HORMONE REPLACEMENT THERAPY RISKS & BENEFITS